nfiniteAI/display-controller/README.md

 ### Pre-existing display

-Already have a player on the page?
+Already have a display on the page?
 Pass the element to the `Display` constructor and you’re ready to go.

 > ⚠ This mode is incompatible with [`responsive` mode](#embed-options)